Who We Are

 The Black Swamp Conservancy was founded in 1993 by a group of people alarmed by the rapidly accelerating rate of development in rural northwest Ohio.
 These concerned citizens recognized the need to protect and enhance the best remaining natural and agricultural areas in this region and to promote responsible stewardship of the land.

-Rob has been executive director since 2013.
-He has been with the Conservancy since 2007, previously serving as its conservation director.
-Rob holds a degree in environmental policy and analysis from Bowling Green State University and an executive certificate in Nonprofit Management from Georgetown University.
+Rob joined the Conservancy in 2007, serving first as its conservation director before becoming executive director in 2013.
+He holds a degree in environmental policy and analysis from Bowling Green State University and an executive certificate in Nonprofit Management from Georgetown University.
 Rob lives in Toledo, and in his spare time enjoys kayaking, camping and American roots music.

-Melanie joined the Conservancy in the spring of 2017, after working as The Olander Park System’s Natural Resources Manager.
-She earned her Master’s degree in Conservation Biology, and her Bachelor’s in Fisheries and Wildlife.
-Mel has worked in conservation for over twenty years, working with endangered wildlife, aquatic ecology research, habitat restoration and natural areas preservation.
+Melanie joined the Conservancy in 2017 with 20+ years of conservation experience working with endangered wildlife, aquatic ecology research, habitat restoration and natural areas preservation.
+She has a Master’s in Conservation Biology, and a Bachelor’s in Fisheries and Wildlife.
 Melanie and her husband live in Toledo and enjoy camping, canoeing, art, and native gardens.

 Events & Education Coordinator